bwajtr/fluent-spring-jdbctemplate/README.md

 ## How to use it

-First of all, `FluentNamedParameterJdbcTemplate` really extends from class `NamedParameterJdbcTemplate`, so all of the methods offered by the spring template are present here as well.
+First of all, `FluentNamedParameterJdbcTemplate` really extends from class `NamedParameterJdbcTemplate`, so all of the methods offered by the Spring template are present here as well.
 Check documentation of these methods [in Spring documentation here](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/jdbc.html#jdbc-NamedParameterJdbcTemplate)

-So Beside all of the methods present in usual spring jdbc template our library offers two additional methods, which you can use for "fluent querying":
+So besides all of the methods present in usual Spring JDBC template our library offers two additional methods, which you can use for "fluent querying":

 ### Query database (SELECT operations)